martindbp/ipvc/README.md

 * Export/import from/to git/mercurial
 * Permissions in metadata
 * Follow + store symlinks in metadata
-* Virtual repos (ipfs only, not on the filesystem)
+* Virtual repos (IPFS only, not on the filesystem)
 * A server with GUI